A Practical Introduction to Regression-based Causal Inference in Meteorology (II): Unmeasured confounders

-One of the reasons why it is difficult to establish causality in non-temporal observational data is the possibility that the relationship between the treatment and the outcome involves a third variable, often referred to as a lurking variable (See Appendix B of the accompanying article (Marzban et al. 2025)).
+One of the reasons why it is difficult to establish causality in non-temporal observational data is the possibility that the relationship between the treatment and the outcome involves a third variable, often referred to as a lurking variable; see Appendix A of the accompanying article \citep{marzban_match} for a glossary of common terms in causal inference.
 If the treatment causes the lurking variable, which in turn causes the outcome, the lurking variable is said to mediate the relationship between the treatment and the outcome.
 If both the treatment and the outcome are caused by the lurking variable, then one says that the treatment-outcome relationship is confounded (by the lurking variable), and the lurking variable itself is called a confounder.
-The present article deals with the estimation of causal effect in the presence of confounding.
+The present article deals with the estimation of the causal effect in the presence of confounding.

 Given that the methods of causal inference have been developed across a wide range of fields, a simple taxonomy is not readily available.
 However, a few distinguishing characteristics can be identified; for example, some methods assume the confounders of interest are fully measured, while others address situations in which known confounders are not measured or only partially observed.
-A method in the former category, called matching, is demonstrated in (Marzban et al. 2025); the present work considers a method for the latter situation, specifically one that is based on the notion of an Instrumental Variable (IV) (Angrist, Imbens, and Rubin 1996).\footnote{Angrist and Imbens were awarded half of the 2021 Nobel Prize in Economics, for their methodological contributions to the analysis of causal relationships.} Although there exist many methods for addressing unmeasured confounders, the IV method is selected for demonstration here because, at its core, it is based on regression, a common method in meteorology circles.
+A method in the former category, called matching, is demonstrated in \citep{marzban_match}; the present work considers a method for the latter situation, specifically one that is based on the notion of an Instrumental Variable (IV) \citep{angrist_imbens_rubin}.\footnote{Angrist and Imbens were awarded a portion of the 2021 Nobel Prize in Economics, for their methodological contributions to the analysis of causal relationships.} Although there exist many methods for addressing unmeasured confounders, the IV method is selected for demonstration here because, at its core, it is based on regression, a common method in meteorology circles.